3ofcoins/jetpack/README.md

 connectivity.
 In the long run, Jetpack will probably manage its own `pf` anchor.

+You will need to create a `jetpack.conf` file (by default, `/usr/local/etc/jetpack.conf`) with at least following settings:

+    mds.signing-key = RANDOM_HEX_KEY

+You can generate random hex keys by running `openssl rand -hex 32` and pasting its output.

 ### Using Jetpack

 Run `jetpack` without any arguments to see available commands.
 Use